tcottrill/simple_gl_asteroids_deluxe/README.md

 # simple_gl_asteroids_deluxe
-A very simple Asteroids Deluxe Emulator
+A very simple Asteroids Deluxe Emulator to show the usage of my 6502 Emulator.

 Some code in this is copyright the MAME team.